dimquea/cordova-plugin-gpay/README.md

 ```

 ## Usage
-  This plugin puts the functions into window.GooglePay.
+  This plugin puts the functions into `window.GooglePay` .
   All functions return a promise.

 ```javascript